snowball-lang/snowball/docs/code-quality.md

 We make use of PascalCase for types and functions, camelCase for variables and constants.

 Note that for constants and fields we need to use a prefix to indicate the type of the constant or field.
 For example, `kConstant` for constants and `mField` for fields.
-We also need to use a prefix for boolean variables and arguments, for example, `isFlag` or `hasValue` for booleans and `aArgument` for arguments.
+We also need to use a prefix for boolean variables, for example, `isFlag` or `hasValue` for booleans for arguments.

 ## Code Formatting